gcorso/DiffDock/README.md

     python -m inference --config inference_args.yaml  --protein_ligand_csv data/protein_ligand_example_csv.csv --out_dir results/user_predictions_small

 When providing the `.pdb` files you can run DiffDock also on CPU, however, if possible, we recommend using a GPU as the model runs significantly faster.
 Note that the first time you run DiffDock on a device the program will precompute and store in cache look-up tables for SO(2) and SO(3) distributions (typically takes a couple of minutes), this won't be repeated in following runs.

+## Graphical UI  <a name="gui"></a>

+We provide a simple graphical user interface to run DiffDock on a single complex.
+To use it, run the following command:

+    python app/main.py

+and navigate to http://localhost:7860 in your browser.

 ## FAQ  <a name="faq"></a>